eugnsp/library/data_structures_and_algorithms/combinatorics.md

 - Sec.
 7.2.1.2: *Generating all permutations* &ndash; D.E.Knuth. [*The art of computer programming.*](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) *Vol. 4A: Combinatorial algorithms, Part 1* (2011)

-#### Heap's algorithm
+#### Heap’s algorithm

-> Heap's algorithm generates all possible permutations of `n` objects.
+> Heap’s algorithm generates all possible permutations of `n` objects.
 The algorithm minimizes movement: it generates each permutation from the previous one by interchanging a single pair of elements; the other `n - 2` elements are not disturbed.

 :link: